 Writing a video script will make it easier when it comes time to film the actual video.
 Before you start writing, take a look at the storyboard which you created for the video.
 The first step is to take every major section from the storyboard and write it as a heading on your script document.
 You can even go a step further and write some notes about the visuals for that scene.

 At this point, you should have an outline for the script, and it’s time to start writing.
 Don’t forget about all the work we did above identifying the goals of the video, identifying the audience, and finding the right tone.

 If you’re feeling stuck, a helpful tip is to speak out loud while you write.
 While talking out the video might seem strange, it’s valuable because you are going to be saying the words and not reading them.

 The inverted pyramid is the idea that the most important content goes first and then deeper into the content you present more detailed information.
 This strategy is used by newspaper articles.
 The inverted pyramid allows someone to just read the top of the article and walk away with an understanding of the content.
 You should look to use the reverse pyramid when creating your crowdfunding video.
 Someone can watch the first 20 seconds of your video and understand what the goal of your campaign.
 This is crucial as we know that not all users will watch the entire video.

 Make sure to cut out all fluff.
 When you read your script make sure you are not going on and on about the same point.

 I won’t write any more in this section as that would be hypocritical, but take a good look at how many words it takes to make your point.

 Have a hook – unexpected and simple

 Before you get into the content, you may want to have a hook.
 The hook can be as simple as the first sentence in your video.
-It may not even be a sentence but an intriguing visual.
-You probably remember from elementary school the different types of hooks you can have.
+Or an intriguing visual.
+You probably remember from English class the different types of hooks you can have.